Application of Population Catchment to Rural Health Services Planning & Monitoring

 Rural Birth Index

-The Rural Birth Index (RBI) was developed in 2008 and applied to rural communities based on population catchment analysis linked with perinatal services data.15,16 Each rural community in BC with an active maternity service or history of a maternity service within 10 years was included.
-An RBI score was calculated for each community as in the attached Figure 10.
+The Rural Birth Index (RBI) was developed in 2008 by the Centre for Rural Health Research, and was applied to rural communities based on population catchment analysis linked with perinatal services data.24, 25 Each rural community in BC with an active maternity service or history of a maternity service within 10 years was included.
+An RBI score reflects the level of need for maternity services within a defined catchment population, and was calculated for each community as seen in Figure 6.

 Table of rural BC communities, their hospital catchment size, distance to advanced services, and rural birth index

-Figure 10: RBI Scores for BC rural maternity services16
+Figure 6.
+RBI Scores for BC rural maternity services24

-The RBI score was parameterized against level of service and a framework of comparison was created with corresponding normative levels of maternity service.
-This work was then extended and applied across rural Australia.17,18 Most recently, a study was commissioned by the BC Ministry of Health to reevaluate the RBI using data from 2008 to 2019.
-This work led to the creation of a rolling measure of need for maternity services over time.16 The graph for Fort St James is reproduced below.
+The RBI score was parameterized against level of service, and a subsequent framework of comparison was created with corresponding normative levels of maternity service.
+This work was then extended and applied across rural Australia.26, 27 Most recently, a study was commissioned by the BC Ministry of Health to reevaluate the RBI using data from 2008 to 2019.
+This work led to the creation of a rolling measure of need for maternity services over time.25 The graph for Fort St James is reproduced below (Figure 7).

 Line graph depicting RBI scores for Fort St James 2009-2019

-This provides a trend line over the past 14 years which strengthens the planning process for local maternity services.
-Data can also be tracked for the population including c-section rate, induction rate, and rates of forceps/vacuum assisted deliveries.
+This provides a trend line over the past 14 years which strengthens the planning process for future local maternity services.
+Other relevant data can also be tracked for the population including c-section rate, induction rate, and rates of forceps/vacuum assisted deliveries.

 Rural Generalist Provider Services Index